Davey Boy Smith: Return to World Wrestling Federation (1990–1992)

-Intercontinental Champion (1992)

 In 1992, due to Smith's newfound popularity in the United Kingdom, the WWF decided to hold its annual SummerSlam pay-per-view in Wembley Stadium in London.
 The show was main-evented by Smith (led to the ring by the then British, Commonwealth & European Heavyweight Boxing champion Lennox Lewis) and Bret Hart in a match for Hart's Intercontinental Championship.
 On 29 August at SummerSlam, in front of 80,355 of his homeland fans, Smith won the title in a match which is regarded by many wrestling experts as the finest in his career.
-Originally, the WWF was going to have Hart drop the title to Shawn Michaels prior to SummerSlam, but when the company decided to hold the pay-per-view in London, they had Smith win the title from Hart there.
-Smith lost the title to Michaels on 14 November Saturday Night's Main Event XXXI and was later released by the WWF.
-According to Bret Hart's book, the reason for Smith's release was that he and The Ultimate Warrior were receiving shipments of Human Growth Hormone from a pharmacy in England.
-Warrior was released as well.
+Smith lost the title to Shawn Michaels on 14 November at Saturday Night's Main Event XXXI, and was later released by the WWF.
+According to Bret Hart's book, the reason for Smith's release was that WWF owner Vince McMahon was made aware that Smith and The Ultimate Warrior were receiving illegal shipments of human growth hormone (HGH) from a crooked pharmacist in England.
+Due to McMahon being investigated for illegally distributing steroids to WWF wrestlers, Smith and Warrior were released.

-Various promotions (1992–1994)
+Eastern Championship Wrestling (1992–1993)

 Shortly after leaving the World Wrestling Federation, Smith debuted in Eastern Championship Wrestling in December 1992, defeating Jimmy Snuka.
-The following month, at Battle of the Belts, he defeated The Masked Superstar.